CobayaSampler/cobaya/docs/installation.rst

 .. note::

-   This section will be filled with the most common problems that our users encounter, so if you followed the instructions and still something failed (or if you think that the instructions were not clear enough), don't hesitate to contact us!
+   This section will be filled with the most common problems that our users encounter, so if you followed the instructions above and still something failed (or if you think that the instructions were not clear enough), don't hesitate to contact us!

 Installing cobaya in development mode